 Can You Put Peppermint In Soap?

 You definitely can.
 You can add peppermint essential oil, or peppermint leaves, dried and in powder form.
 The peppermint essential oil will give your soap its sharp and minty scent.
 The peppermint leaves, however, won’t to do much more than decoration.

-They won’t scent your soap or even give its green color as most of its properties is destroyed by saponification.
+They won’t scent your soap or even give its green color as most of its properties are destroyed by saponification.
 But they will add tiny rustic brown speckles.
-If you like the speckles effect, you can use this peppermint powder in the same way to other soaps.
+If you like the speckles effect, you can use dried peppermint in powder in the same way to other soaps.
 In fact, most tea leaves will make this effect.
 I sort of like it, especially in herbal soaps.

 Finally, you can infuse peppermint leaves in the soaping oils, as another way of adding peppermint to your soap.
 And that is exactly what we are going to do in this recipe.

 In this recipe, we will use peppermint in the three ways described in the chapter before.
 We will use peppermint-infused oil, peppermint essential oil and peppermint leaves dried and ground to powder.
 Yes, I really wanted to make a peppermint soap in and out.
 Can’t be more peppermint soap than this!